Here we answer your most common questions about fees, rebates, private health cover, therapy sessions and questions about psychotherapy in general.

-The fee for an individual session (normally 50 mins) is $190, including GST.
-Fees are due on the day of your appointment and you may pay by cash, EFTPOS, credit card, or direct deposit.
+The fee for the initial consultation is $250, ongoing consultations are $230.
+Fees are payable on the day of your appointment and you may pay by cash, EFTPOS, credit care or direct deposit.

 - Am I eligible?
 To be eligible for a Medicare rebate you must first see a GP, who will conduct an assessment.

 - Do I need a Referral from my GP?
 You do not have to have a referral from your GP to see Angela, however without a referral you will have to pay the full fee (unless you have coverage through your private health fund – see below).

 - How do I access the Medicare Rebate: Medicare rebates can be accessed in three steps:

 - Visit your GP and discuss why you would like to see a psychologist.
 When making the GP appointment, ensure you ask for an extended consultation for a “Mental Health Care Plan”

 - If your GP believes you are eligible they will complete a Mental Health Care Plan and can make a referral to the psychologist you would like to see.

 - Progress will be reviewed with your GP after your first 6 sessions with Angela.
 Following this, if deemed appropriate by your GP, you will be eligible for an additional 4 sessions.

 Clinical psychologists study the way people feel, think, act and interact.
 Through a range of strategies and therapies they aim to reduce distress and to enhance well-being.
 Psychologists can assist people with emotional and behavioural difficulties, including those with mental health problems such as anxiety and depression, eating disorders, and addictive behaviours, and more.
 Psychologists use evidence-based treatments and do not prescribe medication.

 What is Psychotherapy?